 1.

-Originally a totally Veteran organization, it now allows
+Originally a Veteran organization, it now allows

 non-veterans to run their goals